Intracellular Measurement-Informed Multiscale Modeling for Scalable iPSC Manufacturing: Model Prediction Performance

 \textit{(1) Model prediction performance on aggregate size and distribution $\hat{\phi}(x,t)$.} The model-predicted evolution of iPSC aggregate size over multiple culture days is shown in Fig.~\ref{fig:aggregate_prediction_combined}A. The model accurately captures both the mean aggregate size trajectory and the full size-distribution dynamics.
 Overall, the prediction curves align well with the experimental measurements, demonstrating strong performance in reproducing aggregate growth and distributional changes over time.

-\begin{sloppypar} \textit{(2) Model prediction performance for extracellular metabolites in aggregate cultures.} The model’s predictions for VCD, GLC, LAC, GLN, GLU, NH$_4$, SER, ALA, VAL, LEU, ILE, and PRO are shown in Fig. \ref{fig:aggregate_prediction_combined}B. In the figure, red dots represent experimental measurements from iPSC aggregate cultures, while red lines depict the model predictions.
-Overall, the model demonstrates strong predictive performance across all metabolites.
+\begin{sloppypar} \textit{(2) Model prediction performance for extracellular metabolites in aggregate cultures.} The model’s predictions for VCD, GLC, LAC, GLN, GLU, NH$_4$, SER, ALA, VAL, LEU, ILE, and PRO are shown in Fig. \ref{fig:aggregate_prediction_combined}B. {In the figure, blue dots denote experimental measurements from the third biological replicate of iPSC aggregate cultures, which was not used for parameter estimation and was reserved for out‑of‑sample validation.
+Orange lines represent the mean model prediction, and shaded orange regions indicate the 95\% prediction interval.} Overall, the model demonstrates strong predictive performance across all metabolites.
 Glucose and glutamine are steadily consumed, while lactate and ammonium accumulate, reflecting the characteristic metabolic behaviors of glycolysis, glutaminolysis, and nitrogen metabolism in proliferating iPSCs.
-Likewise, amino acids such as valine, leucine, and isoleucine show consistent depletion, indicating that the model effectively captures the dominant metabolic fluxes.
+Likewise, amino acids such as valine, leucine, and isoleucine show consistent depletion, indicating that the model effectively captures the dominant metabolic fluxes. {The relatively large prediction interval observed for lactate is similar to static culture, but spatial heterogeneity in nutrient and oxygen availability may further amplify this variability.}

 \end{sloppypar}